 The research programs at Stanford are very decentralized.
 In part, this is one reason that Stanford research is nimble and highly responsive to new opportunities.
 There is no consolidated listing.
 The websites of our affiliated labs do contain information, although the websites tend to describe the activities that have already been completed.
-The only way to truly access the labs’ current and ongoing interests is to engage with them through a Theme Day or Visiting Scholar – or Research Theme (see Strategic Partners section).
+The only way to truly see the labs’ current and ongoing interests is to engage with them through a Themed Conversation or Research Theme (see Strategic Partners section).

 Can I visit mediaX?

 Due to COVID-19, the mediaX team is working remotely.
 We do look forward to seeing you in the near future.